andrewankenobi/bqml-productrecommender-football-demo/README.md

     AND (b.home=a.FavTeam
       OR b.away=a.FavTeam)
   UNION ALL
-    /*35% chance buys a product type 2 bet if customergroup is 2,3,4, time bucket between 4 and 17, and there's a penalty either missed or scored*/
+    /*35% chance buys a product type 2 if customergroup is 2,3,4, time bucket between 4 and 17, and there's a penalty either missed or scored*/
   SELECT
     a.PlayerID,
     b.id,